|

 You can also use Excel formulas to create words such as 'better, worse, profit, loss, January' which will feed into sentences of the report.
 Many of these can be simply created using IF() functions e.g. =IF(A10>B10, "decreased","increased").
 Number values such as the total expenditure can also be included.
 Use the ABS() function to remove any negative signs which are not required if the sentence includes words such as 'profit' or 'loss'.
 Don't bother formatting your words and numbers.

 Open a new document or edit an existing one and write the outline of your report, leaving spaces where you wish to include words, numbers, tables or charts from Excel.
-The next step of the project is then a complicated copy and paste exercise.
+The next step of the project is then a methodical copy and paste exercise.

 Copying words and numbers - Copy a single Excel cell containing a word or number.
-Position the cursor in Word and select Edit | Paste Special | Unformatted text.
-Then click the Paste Link option and click OK.
+Position the cursor in Word and select [Home] Clipboard | Paste Special | Unformatted text.
+Then click the Paste Link option and OK.
 By selecting unformatted text, the value will adopt the formatting of the words around it and will blend into your document.
 The Paste Link option means that it will automatically update itself to reflect any changes to the source spreadsheet.
+Note that the paste options on the (right click) short cut menu can produce unexpected results such as inserting paragraph breaks after the fields.
+The paste options on the ribbon should be used.

 Word treats each of these linked values as Fields and allows you to customise the formatting of numbers.
-Click on a number field to select it and then press <Shift> + <F9>.
-The field code is then revealed.
-To format a number add an extra code instruction: \#"picture_code" The whole code for the field above is: {LINK Excel.Sheet.8 "D:\\MyDocs\\Excel\\xl to word example.xls" "Sheet1!R29C2" \a \t \#"£#,##0"}
+Click on a number field to select it and then press <Shift> + <F9> to reveal the field code.
+To format a number add an extra code instruction: \#"picture_code" The whole code for the field above is: {LINK Excel.Sheet.8 "D:\\MyDocs\\Excel\\xl to word example.xls" "Sheet1!R29C2" \a \t \#£#,##0}

 Copying a table or chart - In theory this is very simple but in reality we are faced with the unpredictable way in which pasted objects tend to jump around Word pages.
 It is therefore sensible to save your Word document before continuing.

 Select the range of cells containing a formatted table (i.e. with borders and shading) and then Copy it.
-Position the cursor in Word and select Edit | Paste Special | Formatted text (RTF).
+Position the cursor in Word and select [Home] Clipboard | Paste Special | Formatted text (RTF).
 Then click the Paste Link option and click OK.
 You may choose the Picture option instead of Formatted Text but this results in slightly larger file sizes and will result in all cell borders being printed (unless switched off in Excel).

 Click once on an Excel chart and then Copy it.
-Position the cursor in Word and select Edit | Paste Special | Microsoft Excel chart object.
+Position the cursor in Word and select [Home] Clipboard | Paste Special | Microsoft Excel chart object.
 Then click the Paste Link option and click OK.

 When an Excel table is pasted as formatted text the rows will inherit the default Normal paragraph style.
-If this results in too much spacing above and below the text in each cell, try modifying the style (Format | Style | Normal | Modify | Format | Paragraph | Spacing) and set the before and after values to 0 or 1.
+If this results in too much spacing above and below the text in each cell, try modifying the [Home] Paragraph | Paragraph dialog box | Indents and Spacing | and set the before and after values to 0 or 1.

 If you delete a table or field which has been Paste Linked, briefly toggle on all of the field codes (<Alt> + <F9>) to ensure it was properly deleted.
 If necessary, delete the field code itself.